 Not having two nightstands may take some getting used to, but gaining a few extra inches for a larger bed feels like a worthwhile trade-off.
 It will just require thinking beyond the traditional bedroom layout and utilizing every corner of your room, perhaps even tucking your bed into a corner instead of centering it along a wall.

 Such is life inside this Bay Area bedroom, where a slatted bed cozies up to a soft-yellow wall.
 The black-and-white combination of the bed frame and bedding become more of a focal point than the layout of the furniture.
 A graphic piece of art hung from a picture rail above offers another point of distraction and makes the corner vignette feel complete — the key to avoiding dorm-room vibes.

 For The Eclectic: Make The Ceiling Disappear

 Adding a splash of color to a wall may seem counterintuitive if the goal is to make it disappear.
 But there is one exception, and that is the fifth wall, aka the ceiling.
-Painted in a dark hue and set against a crisp white wall beneath, the ceiling seems to fade away as it does in this mid-century bedroom in Austin.
+Painted in a dark hue and set against a crisp white wall beneath, the ceiling seems to fade away as it does in this mid-century small bedroom in Austin.